mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/learning.md

 ## How Long Does It Take to Learn Mendix

-The answer to this questions depends on you, for example, you could have your first Starter App up and running in less than 30 minutes, or you could follow the Become a Rapid Developer learning path online free.
+The answer to this questions depends on your profile and background.
+For example, you could have your first Starter App up and running in less than 30 minutes, or you could follow the [Become a Rapid Developer](https://gettingstarted.mendixcloud.com/link/path/10) learning path online free.
 There are 12 modules which take about thirty minutes each to complete, which means you could be done in less than a day and start building applications straightaway.

 For details, see [How Long Does It Take to Learn Mendix?](skills-training#how-long-to-learn)